 Can you really watch your favorite series and get fit?
-Our writer says, yes, she's actually doing it with the help of a new season of Orange Is the New Black and an Activité Pop on her wrist.
+Our writer says, yes, she’s actually doing it with the help of a new season of Orange Is the New Black and a Withings hybrid smartwatch on her wrist.

 Do you love binge TV viewing?
 When Netflix or Amazon drops a whole series in your lap and says, “go!” do you jump on the couch, let the good times roll and end up at work the next day looking like you got in a nasty fight with an alley cat?